 - Your abstract should specify the research question or issue that you are addressing, the context in which it arises and has significance, an outline of the enquiry itself, and the outcome.
 You should also make clear the connection between your paper and the theme of the conference by ensuring that the conclusion of your paper addresses an aspect of the conference theme.

 - Abstracts should be sent as plain text in an e-mail to email@example.com.
 Please use a personal email.
 This will be the email address we will use for correspondence with the authors.
 Please do not send abstracts as attachments in MS Word, etc. This helps us to avoid catching and spreading viruses.

-If your abstract is selected, you will need to supply the full paper one month before the conference.
+If your abstract is selected, you will need to supply the full paper by the Monday 3 May 2021.
 Full papers must conform to the style sheet that has been prepared to facilitate publication.
 Papers that do not conform may not be published.
 For more information about style requirements please see below.

 Therefore, full papers will be further selected by an international panel and double-blind peer reviewed for publication.
 On acceptance of the paper for inclusion in the journal, authors are requested to assign copyright of the paper to the University of Hertfordshire.
 This allows the University of Hertfordshire to sanction reprints and photocopies and to authorize the re-publication of complete issues or volumes according to demand.
 Authors will retain proprietary rights and veto over third party publication.
 Authors wishing to publish elsewhere must first seek permission from the University of Hertfordshire and will be required to credit Working Papers in Art and Design and the University of Hertfordshire as the original publishers of the paper.

 - You should send your full paper as plain text.
 Please do not send PDF’s because we will need to encode your paper in HTML if it is selected for publication